wrathagom/production-worthy-jupyter/README.md

 This command tells docker to run the service in the compose file called `jupyter` we override the default entrypoint, the command ran inside the container, to run the `entrypoint.ipynb` notebook.

-Now that we now the command ew can use our favorite scheduling tool to schedule it.
+Now that we now the command, we can use our favorite scheduling tool to schedule it.
 On most unix systems, the easiest tool to do that would be cron.